google/heir/docs/content/en/docs/Design/layout.md

 constraints via interfaces and traits, and at that point we could consider a specialized type.

-Before going on, we note that ciphertext-semantic tensors are agnostic to how the "slots" are encoded in the underlying FHE scheme.
+Before going on, we note that the layout specification language is agnostic to how the "slots" are encoded in the underlying FHE scheme.
 In particular, slots could correspond to evaluation points of an RNS polynomial, i.e., to "NTT form" slots.
 But they could also correspond to the coefficients of an RNS polynomial in coefficient form.
-As of 2025-10-01, HEIR's Fhelipe-inspired pipeline materializes slots as NTT-form slots in all cases, but this is not required by the layout system, and future layout optimizers may take into account conversions between NTT and coefficient form as part of a layout conversion step.
+As of 2025-10-01, HEIR's Fhelipe-inspired pipeline materializes slots as NTT-form slots in all cases, but is not required by the layout system.
+The only part of the layout system that depends on NTT-form is the implementation of operation kernels in terms of rotation operations, as coefficient-form ciphertexts do not have a rotation operation available.
+Future layout optimizers may take into account conversions between NTT and coefficient form as part of a layout conversion step.

 ## HEIR's Fhelipe-inspired layout optimizer